 I had reduced my world to steps and processes.
 Do this, get that.
 Set a goal, take action, get the result.

 The problem was that this old trusted method stopped working for me.
 It is no surprise, as the work I do is often in the world of the transrational.
 Transcend and include the rational.
 Somehow I had to be booted out of the rational world I had applied with success to this point to my own life.

-Integrity Architects work in the transrational world.
-They know that there is all of the logical elements….the vision, the goals, the strategy and action steps, and then there is this other transrational element.
+My work is often in the transrational world.
+I know that there is all of the logical elements….the vision, the goals, the strategy and action steps, and then there is this other transrational element.
 The unexplainable.
 The space that holds it all together.
 “Space has shape” Bucky would say.

 Mother Teresa worked from this world every day.
 All the great mystics worked with this world.
 They did not shirk the work on the physical plane, and embraced the work going on behind the scenes on the spiritual plane.
 Buckminster Fuller, certainly a mystic in his own right, lived in complete surrender to this world.
 Albert Einstein, another great example.